 Unregulated reptiles being transported into the state do not require a CVI or import permit.
 Many mammals, however, do require a CVI/importation permit to enter the state.
 Complete information on importation can be found on the Colorado Department of Agriculture’s website here:

 Small mammals that are typical pet shop items (such as ferrets, guinea pigs, and rabbits) and feeder rodents may be sold without special permitting, but more exotic mammals may require additional permits through the USDA.
-Vendors planning to sell mammals at the show should contact Repticon for additional information.

 At vendor check-in, all vendors will receive a packet that includes a Special Event Tax License Application, a tax filing form, remittance envelope and directions for filling them out.
 The forms will need to be completed and returned to the Department of Revenue by May 12th with the payment for tax owed enclosed.